A Journey Within and Beyond Methamphetamines

 • Skin problems

-Meth use results in an exponentially increased risk of sexually transmitted diseases, including HIV, both from IV drug use (if needles are shared and IV is the administration route – meth can be injected, smoked, or snorted) risky sexual behavior caused by sexual disinhibition.
+Meth abuse results in an exponentially increased risk of sexually transmitted infections from sexually transmitted diseases, including HIV, both from IV drug use (if needles are shared and IV is the administration route – meth can be injected, smoked, or snorted) risky sexual behavior caused by sexual disinhibition.
 The psychological wreckage wrought by meth use includes (but is not limited to):

 • Chronic dysphoria (equal and opposite to that initial boost)